liujohnj/ctf_guide/README.md

     * Web:  Self-explanatory.
     * Forensic:  These seem to vary but may involve a variety of the above and/or something that doesn't fall in any category at all.
 * Each of the challenges has a score associated with it.
 The higher the score, the more difficult the challenge is.
-* Some CTFs are set up so that each time a CTF team solves a challenge, the number of points to be awarded is reduced.
+* Some CTFs are set up so that each time a team solves a challenge, the number of points to be awarded is reduced.
 * Once you solve a CTF challenge, you will be presented with a flag, the form for which may vary, but usually looks something like flag{#######}.
 Somewhere on the CTF's website, this form will be indicated.
 Here are a few actual flags from prior CTFs:
     * flag{squarectf}
     * CYCTF{c@3$@r_c!ph3r}